 • to prepare a brief description of the diocese and a statement setting out the desired qualities of the new Bishop.

 • to elect six diocesan representatives to the Crown Nominations Commission (CNC)

-The description of the Diocese and the Statement of Needs prepared by the Vacancy in See Committee are considered by the CNC together with feedback from the Appointment Secretaries on the consultation process and information about the needs of the national church.
-The CNC normally meets twice, and on the second occasion interviews potential candidates.
+The Committee held a number of meetings between February and May 2015 and also carried out extensive consultations around the diocese to inform its work on the Statement of Needs.
+The description of the Diocese and the Statement of Needs prepared by the Vacancy in See Committee were considered by the CNC together with feedback from the Appointment Secretaries on the consultation process and information about the needs of the national church.

-The Vacancy in See Committees Regulations 1993 requires that there shall continue to be in existence at all times a Vacancy in See Committee.
-In the Diocese of Leicester the members of this committee are:
+The Vacancy in See Committees Regulations 1993 require that there shall continue to be in existence at all times a Vacancy in See Committee.
+The Committee is reconstituted every three years.
+For 2016-2018 the members are:

 Ex officio members